Udayraj123/OMRChecker/samples/experimental/1-timelines-and-dots/README.md

 Open the samples in this folder to know how to configure each type in detail.

+Also, for further tuning - we support 5 configurations for selecting the points out of the thick blobs: "CENTERS", "INNER_WIDTHS", "INNER_HEIGHTS", "INNER_CORNERS", "OUTER_CORNERS"

 ### Drawbacks and Improvements
 Currently OMRChecker requires the Dots and Lines to "stand out" from other marks in the sheet.
 If there's any noise nearby the marker including the print itself, the detection would fail.